Chalkusha (community development block): Language and religion

-Hindi is the official language in Jharkhand and Urdu has been declared as an additional official language.
-Jharkhand legislature had passed a bill according the status of a second official language to several languages in 2011 but the same was turned down by the Governor.

-The three most populous mother-tongues (spoken language which is medium of conversation with the mother of children), as per data available from 2001 census in a Note on mother-tongue of earlier census, published in District Census Handbook Hazaribag, 2011, were: Khortha, Hindi and Urdu.

-Numerically, five important scheduled tribes in the district were: Santali, Oraon, Munda, Karmali and Bedia.

-According to the District Census Handbook, Hazaribagh, 2011 census, Hindus numbered 1,397,227 and formed 80.56% of the population of Hazaribagh district, followed by Muslims 281,287 (16.21%), Christians 17,137 (0.99%), religion not stated 1,671 (0.10%), other religions 37,213 (2.15%).
+In 2011, 40,191 (77.19%) of the population was Hindu, 11,745 (22.56%) Muslim.
+Other religions were 132 (0.25%).

+At the time of the 2011 census, 65.09% of the population spoke Khortha, 12.86% Urdu, 12.67% Hindi, 8.17% Maithili and 0.96% Santali as their first language.

 Economy

 Livelihood

 In Chalkusha CD block in 2011, amongst the class of total workers, cultivators numbered 9,967 and formed 48.34%, agricultural labourers numbered 4,600 and formed 22.31%, household industry workers numbered 861 and formed 4.18% and other workers numbered 5,190 and formed 25.17%.
 Total workers numbered 20,618 and formed 39.60% of the total population, and non-workers numbered 31,450 and formed 60.40% of the population.

 Note: In the census records, a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.